acastillo5248/Project_3_fork/Project-StarterCodes/Project3-ReconstructPCO2/README.md

 Contributing
 Team Contributions:
-Kihyun: Responsible for implementing the machine learning models, including pre-processing data, training, and evaluating models, as well as preparing the analysis of ocean pCO₂ reconstruction.
+Kihyun Jye: Responsible for testing, including pre-processing data, training, and evaluating different models (ie random forests) for potential use in the final pipeline.

-Sylvia: Contributed to dataset exploration, model selection, and result interpretation.
+Yutong Uwang: Contributed to dataset exploration, model selection, and result interpretation.
 Assisted in the implementation of preprocessing steps and model validation.

-Martin: Played a key role in the analysis of model results and performance metrics and the construction of the Temporal Response and the correlation of the optimal lag.
+Martin Celedon : Played a key role in the analysis of model results and performance metrics and the construction of the Temporal Response and the correlation of the optimal lag.
 Also contributed to the visualization and interpretation of the reconstructed data.

 Alessandro Castillo: Helped in the development of the spatial and temporal analysis techniques, as well as in refining model selection and data visualization methods.
 Developed training and reconstruction loops as well as final visualizations.
+Integrated different finalized methods into single pipeline.

 How to Run the Notebooks
 Clone the Repository: